-There are so many foods out there that you can add to a type 2 diabetes diet.
-Personally, I am a big believer in adding foods that naturally control diabetes to your diet.
+There are so many foods out there that you can add to a type 2 diabetes diet, but do fenugreek and diabetes equal better blood sugars?
+Personally, I am a big believer in adding foods, herbs, and dietary supplements that naturally control diabetes to your diet.

 And while I do feel that the medical community does a good job, I have found that most of the physicians that I have worked with over the years really don’t talk about natural diabetes cures as much.